TomaszBanas/different-thoughts/Studies/exams.md

 I do not say that every thing at university is worng.
 I have many laboratories where I have some task to accomplish and I could use both internet and and profesor for some advice.
 I learn something but not as much I hoped for.

 And at the end of the semester my filings where scrawled with mud.
-When for three days I had to memorize almost 50 pages of information that **everyone** will forget the next day.
+When for three days I had to memorize almost 50 pages of information that **everyone** will forget it the next day.

 My country has one of the worst eniversities in whole world but it is free.
 But maybe it shouldn't be.